 Today, our vehicles transport us from Burgos to Hontanas.
 From here, our journey continues part of the way across the Meseta, the plateau that is Spain’s heartland.
 While it is flat and easy walking, there is little in the way of shade.
 We soon reach Castrojeriz, notable for its castle ruins.
 In Carrión de los Condes, on the edge of the Meseta, we find our home for the night, the Real Monasterio de San Zoilo.
 Extraordinarily historic, the 10th-century complex features a cloister with 200 carved arch keystones.
 This evening, dine on the famed lamb at the rustic Mesón de Villasirga.

 León welcomes us today.
 Founded in the first century BC, there are a wealth of sights to discover here.
 The city’s cathedral dates back over 600 years and is a masterpiece of the Gothic style.
 As there is so much to explore within this ancient city, we take time to set off on our own discoveries.
 Tonight’s residence is the lovingly restored convent, the Parador de Leon.
-In 2024 we choose from León’s wealth of gastronomic options and in 2025 we dine at our hotel’s restaurant.
+Tonight’s residence is the lovingly restored convent, the Parador de Leon and we dine at our hotel’s restaurant.

 Hike